Engaged Learning Courses

 For faculty teaching Engaged Learning courses, please anchor the transition of your courses in two principles:

-• If students are working at an external organization and that organization is still open and receiving students as volunteers, interns, researchers, then please follow the guidelines of the organization.
+- If students are working at an external organization and that organization is still open and receiving students as volunteers, interns, researchers, then please follow the guidelines of the organization.
 Students who are able may still work/serve in those experiences as the organization allows.

-• In an effort to ensure student equity and that students are not negatively impacted by this transition, please shift your focus from the number of hours to the learning that students have accomplished through the experiences they have had up to this point.
+- In an effort to ensure student equity and that students are not negatively impacted by this transition, please shift your focus from the number of hours to the learning that students have accomplished through the experiences they have had up to this point.

 Faculty Development Programming

-The Center for Engaged Learning, Teaching, and Scholarship (CELTs) provides a number of professional development programs for faculty and staff.
-Visit the CELTs website for current learning opportunities.
+The Center for Engaged Learning, Teaching, and Scholarship (CELTS) provides a number of professional development programs for faculty and staff.
+Visit the CELTS website for current learning opportunities.

 Additional Resources:

-• Ignatian Critical Reflection: A general guide on Ignatian Critical Reflection with emphasis on the Ignatian Pedagogical Paradigm for Engaged Learning courses.
+- Ignatian Critical Reflection: A general guide on Ignatian Critical Reflection with emphasis on the Ignatian Pedagogical Paradigm for Engaged Learning courses.

-• Integrative Learning Portfolio: A general guide for faculty to build ePortfolios into their course assignments and create a summative reflection project
+- Integrative Learning Portfolio: A general guide for faculty to build ePortfolios into their course assignments and create a summative reflection project

-• Asset-Based Community Development: Video resources, assignments, and reflection prompts with a focus on Asset-Based Community Development.
+- Asset-Based Community Development: Video resources, assignments, and reflection prompts with a focus on Asset-Based Community Development.

 Engaged Learning Courses:

 Loyola University Chicago is continuously working to preserve the continuity of teaching and learning in emergency situations.
 To this end, Engaged Learning courses may shift in emphasis as the “experiences” may be shortened, move to project-based work, shift to online formats, or even end abruptly.
-If the experiential component does not easily shift to project-based work in an online format, then the focus will be on the learning of students, based on the experiences they achieved up to this point in the semester (regardless if the required hours were met, given this unique scenario).
+If the experiential component does not easily shift to project-based work in an online format, then the focus will be on the learning of students, based on the experiences they achieved up to this point in the semester (regardless of if the required hours were met, given this new scenario).
 Depth of reflection is the most essential component of engaged learning experiences, especially in the Jesuit Tradition.

 Teaching an Engaged Learning Course: